Farof/todo/Readme.md

   * category creation and deletion
   * reorder categories and todos
   * declare todo as finished
+  * undo / redo
+  * use the HTML5 History API to target specific category / todo
+  * offline mode using HTML5 application cache
   * server sync ?
   * internationalization ?